joeratz/aws-cloud-resume-challenge/README.md

 ## Work In Progress
 * Please note: website is constantly undergoing updates and is NOT a final product until this ReadMe is updated saying so.
+* Create a working Contact Me form with Amazon SES
 * Setup GitHub repo for back-end

 ## Other Links